Facts about women and Heart disease:

 - Women’s arteries are smaller than men’s.
 Because they are smaller they need less plaque to form a blockage

-- Chest pain is the most common sign of a heart attack.
+- Chest pain is one of the most common symptoms of heart attack in women.
 However in women they may experience different signs, severe fatigue, back pain, nausea, left arm or jaw pain.

 - Low levels of oestrogen after menopause pose a significant risk factor for developing heart disease in the smaller vessels.

 - Women are less active than men.
 The target activity level is 150 minutes per week.

 The new guidelines in the prevention of cardiac disease have isolated women as a subgroup for the first time.
 Here are some additional facts:

 - Pre- eclampsia (pregnancy related high blood pressure accompanied by protein in the urine) predisposes you to one and half to two and a half times risk of cardiovascular disease.
 You are also three times more likely to develop high blood pressure and twice as likely to develop diabetes in life.